Null (SQL): Effect of Unknown in WHERE clauses

 The example query above logically always returns zero rows because the comparison of the i column with Null always returns Unknown, even for those rows where i is Null.
-The Unknown result causes the SELECT statement to summarily discard each and every row.
+The Unknown result causes the SELECT statement to summarily discard every row.
 (However, in practice, some SQL tools will retrieve rows using a comparison with Null.)

 Null-specific and 3VL-specific comparison predicates

 Basic SQL comparison operators always return Unknown when comparing anything with Null, so the SQL standard provides for two special Null-specific comparison predicates.
 The IS NULL and IS NOT NULL predicates (which use a postfix syntax) test whether data is, or is not, Null.

 The SQL standard contains the optional feature F571 "Truth value tests" that introduces three additional logical unary operators (six in fact, if we count their negation, which is part of their syntax), also using postfix notation.
 They have the following truth tables:

-The F571 feature is orthogonal to the presence of the boolean datatype in SQL (discussed later in this article) and, despite syntactic similarities, F571 does not introduce boolean or three-valued literals in the language.
-The F571 feature was actually present in SQL92, well before the boolean datatype was introduced to the standard in 1999.
-The F571 feature is implemented by few systems however; PostgreSQL is one of those implementing it.
+The F571 feature is orthogonal to the presence of the Boolean datatype in SQL (discussed later in this article) and, despite syntactic similarities, F571 does not introduce Boolean or three-valued literals in the language.
+The F571 feature was actually present in SQL92, well before the Boolean datatype was introduced to the standard in 1999.
+The F571 feature is implemented by few systems, however; PostgreSQL is one of those implementing it.

 The addition of IS UNKNOWN to the other operators of SQL's three-valued logic makes the SQL three-valued logic functionally complete, meaning its logical operators can express (in combination) any conceivable three-valued logical function.

-On systems which don't support the F571 feature, it is possible to emulate IS UNKNOWN p by going over every argument that could make the expression p Unknown and test those arguments with IS NULL or other NULL-specific functions, although this may be more cumbersome.
+On systems that do not support the F571 feature, it is possible to emulate IS UNKNOWN p by going over every argument that could make the expression p Unknown and test those arguments with IS NULL or other NULL-specific functions, although this may be more cumbersome.